 - Indoor air quality (IAQ) and non-toxic materials and finishes

-- Low Energy Lighting & Appliances (LED, CFL lighting and Energy Star appliances)
+- Low energy lighting and appliances (LED, CFL lighting and ENERGY STAR appliances)

 - Water-conserving appliances and fixtures (low flow/dual flush toilets)